Brian De Palma: 1963–1976: Early work and rise to prominence

 Dionysus in '69 (1969) was De Palma's other major documentary from this period.
-The film records the Performance Group's performance of Euripides's The Bacchae, starring, amongst others, De Palma regular William Finley.
+The film records the Performance Group's performance of Euripides' The Bacchae, starring, amongst others, De Palma regular William Finley.
 The play is noted for breaking traditional barriers between performers and audience.
 The film's most striking quality is its extensive use of the split-screen.
 De Palma recalls that he was "floored" by this performance upon first sight, and in 1973 recounts how he "began to try and figure out a way to capture it on film.
 I came up with the idea of split-screen, to be able to show the actual audience involvement, to trace the life of the audience and that of the play as they merge in and out of each other."

 De Palma's most significant features from this decade are Greetings (1968) and Hi, Mom!
 (1970).
 Both films star De Niro and espouse a leftist revolutionary viewpoint in the spirit of the time.
 Greetings was entered into the 19th Berlin International Film Festival, where it won a Silver Bear award.
-His other major film from this period is the slasher comedy Murder a la Mod (1968).
+His other major film from this period is the slasher comedy Murder a la Mod (1968), his feature-length directorial debut.
 Each of these films experiments with narrative and intertextuality, reflecting De Palma's stated intention to become the "American Godard".